 How I tune into the energy body empathically

 I usually need a picture of someone to tune into their energy body (or a voice on the phone).
-I do my usual tuning in process (which you can learn through my Psychic Awakening course).
+I do my usual tuning in process (which you can learn through my Intuitive Awakening course).
 Then for this particular exercise, I close my eyes, and visualize that person in front of me.
 I imagine holding their hands.
 I visualize my crown chakra becoming like a dome of light and covering us both in white light.
 This allows me to empathically merge with the person’s energy.
 Then I imagine a purple cloth, like a tent covering us.

 Then I get all sorts of feelings and sensations in my body as to what is going on with that person.
 I might get how they’re feeling at the moment and their established thought patterns and patterns of emotion – negative and positive.
 I can feel any imbalances.
 Sometimes I get a pain in my body and then I find that the person has something physically wrong in that area.